sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 To do so, teams should be cross-functional and staff people with different backgrounds and strengths.

 About backgrounds, you want a mix of old and young, senior and more junior, academic and self-taught, genders, etc. In terms of personalities, you need shapers, fixers, and explorers.
-When it comes to specialties, you should at least cover web development, user experience, distributed systems, codebase structure, Cloud infrastructure, databases, product discovery, scripting, observability, and code maintainability.
+When it comes to skills, you should at least cover web development, user experience, distributed systems, codebase structure, Cloud infrastructure, databases, product discovery, scripting, observability, and code maintainability.

 I believe teams of four or five people can achieve the requirements above, without splitting into more than one team.
+People are not interchangeable, and the same person will complement a team and not fit in others.
+Hire for the specific skills/strengths/personality/background you need in a specific team.

 ## Work-in-progress limits

 Each team should be working on only one initiative at a time.
 So the number of teams you have is the degree of parallelism you get.
 Not everything counts as an item though, only high-level product or technical initiatives do.
 So a team is always improving various things, but only working on a significant piece of work at a time.

-## Pull-based work
+## Pull-based just-in-time work

+The teams should pull work when they become available.
+As a team finishes working on an initiative, they should pull the next initiative and start working on it.
+This means that teams cannot get overwhelmed by work pushed on them.
+Information about upcoming work shouldn't reach a team until that team has finished the current initiative.

+## Pull-based information

+Information should also be pull-based, made available when and if a team or a person needs it.
+Documentation, expertise, advice, support, etc. should all be accessible when needed by anybody.

+## Leaderless teams

+A team should be a group of equals who are great at different things.
+Nobody should be the designated leader of the team.
+Seniority shouldn't formally matter.
+The team can self-organize in terms of representation when dealing with stakeholders, but nobody should be allowed to represent indefinitely.

+## Initiative queues

 TODO